-111. Local authorities should identify functional housing market areas, i.e. geographical areas where the demand for housing is relatively self-contained.
+- 111. Local authorities should identify functional housing market areas, i.e. geographical areas where the demand for housing is relatively self-contained.
 These areas may significantly overlap and will rarely coincide with local authority boundaries.
-They can be dynamic and complex, and can contain different tiers of sub-market area, overlain by mobile demand, particularly in city regions.

-112. Planning for housing should be undertaken through joint working by housing market partnerships, involving both housing and planning officials within local authorities, and cooperation between authorities where strategic planning responsibilities and/or housing market areas are shared, including national park authorities.
-Registered social landlords, developers, other specialist interests, and local communities should also be encouraged to engage with housing market area, the development plan should set out the most appropriate approach for the area.
+They can be dynamic and complex, and can contain different tiers of sub-market area, overlain by mobile demand, particularly in city regions. - 112.
+Planning for housing should be undertaken through joint working by housing market partnerships, involving both housing and planning officials within local authorities, and cooperation between authorities where strategic planning responsibilities and/or housing market areas are shared, including national park authorities.
+Registered social landlords, developers, other specialist interests, and local communities should also be encouraged to engage with housing market partnerships.
+In rural or island areas where there is no functional housing market area, the development plan should set out the most appropriate approach for the area.